 IV.B.
 Aquatic Toxicity

-The following sections shall be used to assess whether ambient receiving water meets the numeric aquatic toxicity water quality objectives, whether a PERMITTING AUTHORITY shall require aquatic toxicity effluent limitations for non-storm water National Pollutant Discharge Elimination System (NPDES) dischargers, and whether dischargers’ effluent complies with applicable permit terms.
+The following sections shall be used to assess whether ambient water meets the numeric aquatic toxicity water quality objectives, whether a PERMITTING AUTHORITY shall require aquatic toxicity effluent limitations for non-storm water NPDES dischargers, and whether dischargers’ effluent complies with applicable permit terms related to aquatic toxicity.
 Specific requirements for NON-STORM WATER NPDES DISCHARGERS, STORM WATER DISCHARGERS, and NONPOINT SOURCE dischargers are described, respectively, in Section IV.B.2, IV.B.3, and IV.B.4.

 As used in section IV.B, ‘ambient water’ refers to a sample taken from the water body of concern that may or may not be influenced by a discharge.